SAP-samples/btp-setup-automator/README.md

 - [Install VS Code](https://code.visualstudio.com/download) - this will be your development environment.
 - Install the VS Code plugin for [Remote containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

-## Download and Installation
+## Download and Run

-If the pre-requisites above are all met, you can start your work by creating first your container.
-You can either use the pre-built docker image for the `btp-setup-automator`, or build the docker image yourself.
+Once the pre-requisites above are all met, you can either use the pre-built docker image for the `btp-setup-automator`, or build the docker image yourself.

-For starting quickly **it is recommended to use the pre-built Docker image**.

 ### Option 1: Start Docker Container via Pre-Built Image (recommended)